SamJoan/rdr/docs/source/index.rst

 ==========

-rdr is short for radar, and is a python tool for determining CMS version and also to simplify a lot of the tasks that frequently come with pentesting CMS
+rdr is short for radar, and is a python tool for determining CMS version and also to simplify a lot of the tasks that frequently come with pentesting CMS.

 Contents: